Sheina Amir

 Jackson Todd

-Horizontal Labor Organizing in New York City’s Gig Economy explores the ways app-based delivery workers are organizing to advocate for more worker protections, as well as the implications of algorithmic technology on the future of the labor movement.
-The project will be substantiated with interviews of organizers and gig workers in Brooklyn, Queens and Manhattan that will be published to share these workers’ stories.
-(Professor Kenneth Erickson, Political Science)
+Social Movement Unionizing in the Gig Economy explores the ways app-based delivery workers are organizing to advocate for more worker protections, as well as the implications of algorithmic technology on the future of the labor movement.
+The project was substantiated by an article in The Village Voice—“Los Deliveristas Unidos Takes On the App-Delivery Industry”—an article in which Todd shadows Ernesta Galvez-Teofilo through a day as a deliversta.

 Dodie Lee Weinberg

 Saadia Gaon and Medieval Arabic and Hebrew Language Study in Baghdad explores the similarities and differences between 9th c CE Jewish scholar Saadia Gaon’s approach to Hebrew and the approach of his Muslim contemporaries to Arabic.
-The outreach portion of the project is a seminar for Hunter’s Arabic and Hebrew language students focusing on connections between language and identity.
+For the outreach portion of the project, Weinberg hosted a seminar for Hunter’s Arabic and Hebrew language students where she presented her research and fostered a discusson on connections between language and identity.
 (Professor Alexander Elinson, Arabic, Classic and Oriental Studies)

 Tingting Wu

-COVID-19’s Impact on Chinese immigrant ELL students explores how, during the pandemic and subsequent lockdowns, Chinese immigrant English Language Learners in New York City elementary schools suffered significant setbacks, and how their families risked being marginalized due to limited English proficiency.
-The outreach goal is to create a podcast of voices of these marginalized populations.
+How the Pandemic Has Impacted Chinese English Learners explores how, during the pandemic and subsequent lockdowns, Chinese immigrant English Language Learners in New York City elementary schools suffered significant setbacks, and how their families risked being marginalized due to limited English proficiency.
+Outreach consisted of connecting Chinese immigrant students to English languages resources and courses in New York City.
 (Professor Yang Hu, School of Education)